silaspe/maths/docs/eigen.md

 but you are probably just waiting for the definition, and here it is:

-under multiplication by matrix $A$, most vectors are rotated and scaled, but any eigenvector (or vector within the eigenset) is just scaled, and it makes sense that $2$ times the eigenvector isn't scaled either, thus every vector within the eigenset is an eigenvector, and the eigenvalue? that corrasponds to how mutch each vector is scaled, and two differend eigensets usually have different eigenvalues.
+under multiplication by matrix $A$, most vectors are rotated and scaled, but any eigenvector (or vector within the eigenset) is just scaled, and it makes sense that $2$ times the eigenvector isn't scaled either, thus every vector within the eigenset is an eigenvector, and the eigenvalue? that corrasponds to how much each vector is scaled, and two differend eigensets usually have different eigenvalues.

 But you are probably just waiting for the example, and here it is: